Skip to main content

 Most reliable luxury car brands

 According to the J.D.
-Power Initial Quality Study that we used to order our top 10 list above, Porsche is the top-ranked luxury brand.
-Its score of 172 problems per 100 vehicles puts the German luxury and performance brand in seventh position overall, followed by Lexus (174 problems per 100 vehicles) and Genesis (184 problems per 100 vehicles).
+Power Initial Quality Study that we used to order our top 10 list above, Lexus is the top-ranked luxury brand.
+Its score of 166 problems per 100 vehicles puts the Toyota-owned Japanese luxury brand in the top position overall, making Lexus the brand that makes the most reliable luxury cars.
+Technically, Jaguar came in second place on the luxury side with a score of 175 problems per 100 vehicles, but it hardly sells any cars right now in the United States.

-Premium automakers that make luxury cars and SUVs tend to score lower overall in the Initial Quality Study due to their inclusion of the latest software and technology systems that some owners find difficult to use.
-Owners who are frustrated by complicated technology aren’t likely to offer glowing reviews of their expensive cars.
-Still, the brands we recommend in this article aren’t likely to leave you stranded.
+Premium automakers that make luxury cars and SUVs tend to score lower overall in the Initial Quality Study due to their inclusion of the latest software and technology systems that some owners find difficult to use, which makes Lexus' top-ranked showing even more impressive.
+Owners who are frustrated by complicated technology aren't likely to offer glowing reviews of their expensive cars.
+Still, none of the brands we recommend in this article are likely to leave you stranded.

 2024 Acura Integra Type S